 Select Enabled to lock the package power limit for the model specific registers.
 The options are Disabled and Enabled.

 Power Limit 1 Override

-Select Enabled to support average power limit (PL1) override.
-The default setting is Disabled.
+Select Enabled to support average Power Limit (PL1) override.
+The options are Disabled and Enabled.
+When this feature is set to Enabled, the following items will display: